gkushang/cucumber-html-reporter/README.md

 ## Attach Screenshots to HTML report

-Capture and Attach screenshots to the Cucumber Scenario and HTML report will render the image.
+Capture and Attach screenshots to the Cucumber Scenario and HTML report will render the screenshot image

 ```javascript